-Indonesia's Exquisite Birds of Paradise (November 10-19, 2020)
+Indonesia's Exquisite Birds of Paradise (November 9-18, 2021)

-Day 1 (November 10, 2020)
+Day 1 (November 9, 2021)

 Our birding-watching adventure will begin in Ternate, in Indonesia’s North Maluku province.
 After everyone has been picked up at the airport or from a hotel in Ternate City, we will travel by speedboat to Sofifi Harbour on Halmahera.
 From there, our journey continues by car to the Weda Resort on the east side of the island.
 This ride of 3-4 hours takes us through some facinating landscape.
 Stops will be made along the way so that we can catch our first glimpses of some of the birds of Halmahera.
 We will check in at the Weda Resort and have lunch there.
 In the afternoon, we can enjoy our first bird watching experience in the Weda Forest, where we will see more of the endemic birds.
 Hopefully we can also observe the beautiful courtship dance of the Standardwing (Wallace’s) Bird-of-Paradise, which only lives on Halmahera.

-Day 2 (November 11, 2020)
+Day 2 (November 10, 2021)

 At dawn we will set out on a trek through the Weda Forest looking for more of the fabulous birds of Halmahera.
 We will start from another spot where we can watch the Standardwing (Wallace’s) Bird-of- Paradise again, dancing in the trees above us.
 The rest of the morning we may spot many more birds of Halmahera, including, perhaps, the endemic Paradise Crow.
-In the afternoon we can enjoy additional bird watching in the area or some fantastic snorkelling in Weda Bay.
+In the afternoon we can enjoy additional bird watching in the area or some fantastic snorkeling in Weda Bay.

-Day 3 (November 12, 2020)
+Day 3 (November 11, 2021)

 This morning presents our last chance to spot more of the endemic Halmahera birds in the Weda Forest.
 After lunch, we will check out of the Weda Resort and join our beautiful boat, the Katharina.
 Our tour leaders will give a safety briefing and, if time allows, we can go for another wonderful snorkel in Weda Bay.
 In the afternoon we will start the long overnight crossing east to Pulau Gebe, (pulau is the Indonesian word for ‘island’).

-Day 4 (November 13, 2020)
+Day 4 (November 12, 2021)

 The island of Gebe is situated halfway between Northern Raja Ampat and Halmahera, and birds can therefore be found from both regions.
 In the morning we will trek from the village of Umera to try to spot some of these birds.
 We may see imperial pigeons, fruit-doves, cuckoos, kingfishers, parrots and maybe we will see the Glossy-mantled Manucode.
-In the afternoon we can explore some of the tiny islands nearby for snorkelling and water sports.
+In the afternoon we can explore some of the tiny islands nearby for snorkeling and water sports.
 Overnight we will cruise south to Pulau Kofiau.

-Day 5 (November 14, 2020)
+Day 5 (November 13, 2021)

-In the morning we can go trekking in search of some of the endemic birds on Pulau Kofiau: Spectacled Imperial Pigeon, Kofiau Paradise Kingfisher, Spotted Kestrel, Kofiau Monarch, Black-faced Munia.
-In the afternoon we can enjoy some good snorkelling and explore the area using the dinghies.
-In the early evening we will begin our cruise to the island of Misool in the southern Raja Ampat area.
+In the morning we can go trekking in search of some of the endemic birds on Pulau Kofiau including Spectacled Imperial Pigeon, Kofiau Paradise Kingfisher, Spotted Kestrel, Kofiau Monarch, Black-faced Munia.
+After lunch, we will begin our cruise to the island of Misool in the southern Raja Ampat area.

-Day 6 (November 15, 2020)
+Day 6 (November 14, 2021)

-Day 7 (November 16, 2020)
+Day 7 (November 15, 2021)

-Day 8 (November 17, 2020)
+Day 8 (November 16, 2021)

-Day 9 (November 18, 2020)
+Day 9 (November 17, 2021)

-Day 10 (November 19, 2020)
+Day 10 (November 18, 2021)

 This morning, we will bid farewell to the ship and her crew.
 Our tenders will take you ashore for your transfer to the airport for your onward travel.